waqasbhatti/astrobase/README.md

 This is a bunch of Python modules I wrote for my astronomy work with the HAT surveys, mostly focused on variable stars.

 Full documentation is still a work in progress (as soon as I figure out how Sphinx works), but the docstrings are fairly good and an [overview](#contents) is provided below.
 See the instructions for [installation](#installation) to get started.

+astrobase should work with Python > 3.3 and Python 2.7.
+Using the newest Python 3 version available is recommended.

 # Contents